DesireeRivera/desireerivera.github.io/README.md

 - 👨‍💻 Some of my fun projects are available in my personal website []

 - 💬 Some programming languages I am know are **Java, Matlab, C++, Python, R**
-- 💬 Some database tools
+- 💬 Some Databases tools I work with: **MariaDB, MySQL**
+- 💬 Electronical and Mechanical Simulation Tools I work with: **Proteus, Ansys, NI Multisim**
+- 💬 Interfaces Applications I work with: **AppDesigner Matlab, Scene Builder**

 - 📫 How to reach me **desiree.rivera.rdz@gmail.com**